 We encourage you to enroll in direct deposit, as you may receive wages from a Federal Work-Study job, other campus employment, or receive a student account refund or other reimbursements.
 Direct deposit ensures your funds will be deposited to your personal US bank account.
 Enroll as soon as possible, using a bank local to Penn, or one of your own choosing (the University will accept only one direct deposit account per student).

 From Penn InTouch, select Student Billing Account, then Enroll in Direct Deposit.

 Visit Penn People to view and update your biographic and demographic information that is on file with the University.

 From Penn InTouch select Profile, privacy & emergency, then Personal profile to enter your information.

-Visit PennPrivacy to read more about FERPA and follow the Privacy Must Do List to make other privacy choices.
+Visit PennPrivacy to read more about FERPA and visit the PennPortal and follow the Privacy Must Do List to make other privacy choices.